-now is the time for unique wines to try from Glamma and GIFFT
+now is the time to try: wines from Glamma and Kathy Lee Gifford’s GIFFT

 by John Dunham, Wine & Spirits Columnist